 Explore: The Independence Trail Region

-Experience the world’s tallest memorial column, witness revolution in the Jesse H. Jones Theatre for Texas Studies; walk the battlefield which gave us the America West!
-Tour the historic Battleship Texas and enjoy the most powerful...
+Experience the world’s tallest memorial column, witness revolution in the Jesse H. Jones Theatre for Texas Studies, and walk the battlefield that gave us the American West at San Jacinto Battleground State Historic Site.

 Mission San Antonio de Valero (The Alamo) - est. 1718 - city's 1st mission.
 The east side of Alamo Plaza is the famous spot in Texas where 189 defenders fell on March 6, 1836, after repeated attacks by Mexican General Santa Anna's army which...